kartikkumar/Stomi/README.md

 Stomi
 ===================

 Stomi is a toolbox that can be used to study stochastic migration procesess in the Solar System.
-Stomi models the process of stochastic migration by simplifying the gravitational N-body problem as a superposition of multiple 3-body problems followed by a random walk.
+The toolbox breaks down the full N-body problem into a two-stage sequence:

+1. Test particle simulator, implementing the Restricted 3-Body Problem
+2. Random walk simulator, aggregating the back-reaction of a cloud of perturbers (using the test particle simulation data) on the large migrating body

+For an example use of this toolbox, take a look at (Kumar et al., 2014).

-This toolbox can be used to study the stochastic migration of a massive body, orbiting a central body, due to the gravitational interactions with a ring of low-mass perturbers.
+Stomi can be used to study the stochastic migration of a massive body, orbiting a central body, due to the gravitational interactions with a ring of low-mass perturbers.

 Possible applications include:
 - Studying migration of Neptune due to interactions with the Kuiper belt